 Jetpack Widget Visibility

-My favorite plugin to use is the Widget Visibility module that is included with the Jetpack plugin.
+If you use Jetpack, there is a Widget Visibility module that is included with the Jetpack plugin.
 The selections make it super easy for anyone to make the right choices to show or hide sidebar widgets for a particular category, by clicking the Visibility button near the blue Save button at the bottom of the widget.
 For instance this image has the selections to show the widget on posts in Category #1 and Category #2.
 You can use the Add links to add more categories or pages.

 If you’re a developer or understand WordPress conditional statements, you can use the plugin Widget Logic to write the conditional statement to show or hide the sidebar widgets.
 It is located just below the widget, as the others are.
 But since this plugin takes PHP code, it’s not a plugin for most users.
 This example uses the category IDs 24 and 25 to show the widget for posts and archives in Category #1 and Category #2.